Why get Certified?

-My best advice is to study hard and get the type of training that will teach you the fundamentals enabling you to have a long successful career.
+My best advice is to study hard and get the type of training that will teach you the fundamentals.
+This will enable you to have a long successful career.
 Grab a good book, take a course, or purchase quality computer based training.
-I would recommend Train Signal, Inc., CBTplanet or even CBT nuggets as they are all quality companies.
 Once you have the necessary fundamentals to do the job and are ready to take the actual test, look for practice tests or brain dumps to test your knowledge.
 They are a lot cheaper then paying for an exam twice.

 I recommend the following: